 The neck is constructed of sapele and polished to perfection.

 However, one thing that really makes the neck of this baby different is that it isn’t glossed.

 Now, most inexperienced guitar players are probably thinking, why

 wouldn’t you want a glossed neck?
 Well, glossed neck might look great,

 but they stick.
 It is much easier for the finger to stick to the fret

 The non-gloss design will give you the capabilities to easily glide up and down the neck.
 This is something that professional players love.
 And, this is one feature that will really enhance the playing abilities of the amateur players.

-If you are looking to invest in quality and dependability, you simply cannot overlook the Taylor 214CE.
-With it beautiful design and many features this is without one of the best buys available on the market.
+If you are looking to invest in quality and dependability, you simply cannot overlook this guitar.

 While the Taylor 214ce isn't the best choice for beginners, it is a great guitar for passionate and experienced players.
 If you want the best bang for your buck, this is the one!